TrustMLRG/AIR-ML/content/authors/piyush_pant/_index.md

     url: 'https://cispa.de/en'

 # Short bio (displayed in user profile at end of posts)
-bio: Piyush is working on subpopulation data poisoning attacks against RLHF pipelines.
+bio: Piyush is doing a master's thesis project with us on subpopulation data poisoning attacks against RLHF pipelines.
 He is broadly interested in trustworthy AI, reinforcement learning and LLMs.

 interests:
  - Reinforcement Learning